EstherAlo/DAREY.IO-Projects/Project11/Project11.md

-- Opened the ubuntu home directory into vscode.
+- Opened the ubuntu directory into vscode.

 - To execute ansible-playbook command and verify that the playbook works I executed the below command.